ciscoheat/eslint-plugin-dci-lint/README.md

 ## Installation

-Use npm or pnpm to install the library [typescript-eslint](https://typescript-eslint.io/) and its required packages:
+Use `npm` or `pnpm` to install the library and its required packages:

 ```sh
 npm i -D eslint-plugin-dci-lint @typescript-eslint/parser @typescript-eslint/eslint-plugin eslint typescript